mikes222/mapsforge_flutter/mapfile_converter/README.md

 destinationfile:

-path to the destinationfile. mapfile or osm is currently supported.
+path to the destinationfile. mapfile, pbf or osm is currently supported.

 rendertheme: